Azure/application-gateway-kubernetes-ingress/proposals/config_ownership_crd.md

             port:
               description: "(required) Port number of the prohibited listener"
               type: integer
-            path:
+              minimum: 1
+              maximum: 65535
+            paths:
-              description: "(optional) URL path, for which the Ingress Controller is prohibited from mutating Application Gateway configuration"
+              description: "(optional) A list of URL paths, for which the Ingress Controller is prohibited from mutating Application Gateway configuration; Must begin with a / and end with /*"
+              type: array
+              items:
                   type: string
+                  pattern: '^\/.*\/\*$'
           required:
-            - ip
             - port
 ```